-In Florida, the statute of limitations for filing a lawsuit for breach of a written contract is five years, starting from the date the breach occurred.
-Oral (verbal) contracts generally have a shorter period, often two years.
-This means you typically have five years to sue someone for breaking a signed agreement before the court will likely dismiss your case due to the time limit.
+The statute of limitations for filing a lawsuit for breach of a written contract in Florida is five years from the date the breach occurred.
+For oral contracts, the time limit is generally shorter—often two years.
+If a lawsuit is not filed within the applicable limitations period, the court will likely dismiss the claim as untimely.

 Florida Small Claims court, breach of contract.